 Capital expenditures include costs associated with acquiring property, plant and equipment and placing it into service.
 The telecommunications business requires extensive and continual investments, including investment in new technologies and the expansion of capacity and geographical reach.
-The expenditures related to the acquisition of spectrum licences are not included in capital expenditures and do not factor into the calculation of free cash flow or capital intensity.
-See "Managing Our Liquidity and Financial Resources", "Key Performance Indicators", and "Non-GAAP Measures" for more information.
+Expenditures related to the acquisition of spectrum licences and additions to right-of-use assets are not included in capital expenditures and do not factor into the calculation of free cash flow or capital intensity.
+See "Managing Our Liquidity and Financial Resources", "Key Performance Indicators", and "Non-GAAP Measures and Related Performance Measures" for more information.

 Capital expenditures are significant and have a material impact on our cash flows; therefore, our management teams focus on planning, funding, and managing them.

-Capital expenditures before related changes to non-cash working capital represent capital assets to which we took title.
 We believe this measure best reflects our cost of property, plant and equipment in a given period and is a simpler measure for comparing between periods.

-Years Years ended December 3

-(In millions of dollars, except capital intensity) 2018 2017 (restated) % Chg
+(In millions of dollars, except capital intensity) Years end Years ended December 31

+2019 2018 % Chg

 Capital expenditures

-Wireless 1,086 806 35
+Wireless 1,320 1,086 22

-Cable 1,429 1,334 7
+Cable 1,153 1,429 (19)

-Media 90 83 8
+Media 102 90 13

-Corporate 210 287 (27)

-Capital expenditures before proceeds on

-disposition 2,815 2,510 12

-Proceeds on disposition (25) (74) (66)
+Corporate 232 185 25

-Capital expenditures 2,790 2,436 15
+Capital expenditures 2,807 2,790 1

-Capital intensity 18.5% 17.0% 1.5 pts
+Capital intensity 18.6% 18.5% 0.1 pts